Teaching math to children with learning difficulties

 How can I design a learning experience that supports the unique needs of children with ADHD, especially when existing tools fail to consider different learning styles?

-Using insights from our SWOT analysis, I designed a math app for children with ADHD that addressed the two most critical gaps—Accommodation and Customization—highlighted in the weaknesses section.
+Using insights from our SWOT analysis, I designed phase 1 of a math app for children with ADHD that addressed the two most critical gaps, Accommodation and Customization features, highlighted in the weaknesses section.
 These categories represented the lack of support for diverse learning styles, such as audio-based and visual-based instruction.
 I created dedicated screens, including a customizable user dashboard and adaptive lesson modules, to directly support these needs.
 Features like audio narration, visual cues, and pace control helped improve engagement and clarity.
-User testing confirmed the effectiveness of these solutions, with a 100% task completion rate and enthusiastic feedback from both children and parents.
+User testing with children diagnosed with ADHD confirmed the effectiveness of our accommodation and customization features, resulting in a 100% task completion rate during the multiplication lesson and enthusiastic feedback from both children and parents.

 1) Accommodation - Hints, Colour Coding, and Adaptive Lesson Module Methods